GLOBAL MARKETS-Inflation fears stalk stocks | Business

 GLOBAL MARKETS-Inflation fears stalk stocks

 A sell-off in global shares extended to its longest losing streak in two months on Wednesday as surging commodity prices and growing inflationary pressure in the United States prompted bets on earlier interest rate hikes and higher bond yields.
-A limited equity market recovery emerged in European early trade, with the continent's shares STOXX 600 index adding 0.4% after Tuesday's slump.
+A subdued recovery emerged in European equity markets, with the continent's STOXX 600 index adding 0.3% after Tuesday's slump.

-London's FTSE 100 led the way, buoyed by data showing Britain's pandemic-battered economy grew more strongly than expected in March.
-MSCI's broadest index of Asia-Pacific shares outside Japan slumped 0.9%, having earlier touched its lowest since March 26.
+Sentiment was aided by comments from the European Commission that the euro zone will rebound from its COVID-19 slump more than expected and data showing Britain's pandemic-battered economy grew more strongly than anticipated in March.
+MSCI's broadest index of Asia-Pacific shares outside Japan slumped 0.8%, having earlier touched its lowest since March 26.

 After hitting fresh record highs earlier in the week, MSCI's gauge of stocks across the globe was 0.2% down, its third consecutive day of losses, the longest-running streak since March 4.
 Investor focus was locked on the U.S. consumer price index report to be released by the U.S. Labor Department at 1230 GMT, with analysts expecting a 3.6% lift in year-on-year prices, boosted by last April's low base.